manvirchakal/LearnAI/README.md

 This project is licensed under multiple licenses due to the various components used:

 - FastAPI and React components are licensed under the [MIT License](https://opensource.org/licenses/MIT).
-- Llama 3.1 is used under the [Meta AI Research License Agreement](https://github.com/facebookresearch/llama/blob/main/LICENSE).
+- Anthropic Claude is used under the [Anthropic API Terms of Use](https://www.anthropic.com/legal/terms).
-- OpenCV and TensorFlow components are licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+- AWS services are used under the [AWS Customer Agreement](https://aws.amazon.com/agreement/).

 Please see the [LICENSE.md](LICENSE.md) file for full license texts and any additional details.